Karumi/Dividers/README.md

 recyclerView.addItemDecoration(itemDecoration);
 ```

-If you want to use all the features of ``Dividers`` follow this steps:
+If you want to use all the features of ``Dividers`` follow these steps:

 * Create a collection of instances of ``Layer`` with the help of ``LayersBuilder`` to define the drawables you want to apply.
 Each ``Layer`` is composed of:
 * An implementation of the ``Selector`` interface, defining which items are going to be affected by the layer. **You can use one of the multiple implementations that come in the library** or create your own.